GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 Inform the user of both the actions they can still take when they have a network failure and the current state of the application.
 For example, a notification could say:

 > You seem to have a bad network connection.
-[Not to worry!]
-Messages will be "sent when the
+Not to worry!
+Messages will be sent when the
 > network is restored.

 <figure class="w-figure" style="display: inline-block; max-width: 45%;">